 - Marianne Bøe - Associate professor, Department of Education and Sports Science

 - Hande Ezlen-Ziya - Professor, Department of Media and Social Sciences

-- Birgitta Haga Gripsrud - Postdoctoral fellow, Department of Public Health
+- Birgitta Haga Gripsrud - Professor, Department of Public Health

 - Marte Handal - PhD candidate, Department of Cultural Studies and Languages